boldbi/bold-bi-docs/docs/site-administration/account-settings.md

 ### Automatic activation

-When user activation is set to `Automatic Activation` mode, user accounts will be activated automatically while adding users in the Bold BI Server.
-But, account activation mails will not be sent.
+When user activation is set to `Automatic Activation` mode, user accounts will be activated automatically when adding users in the Bold BI Server.
+However, account activation emails will not be sent.

 ### Email activation

-When user activation set to `Email Activation` mode, user accounts will not be activated while adding users in the Bold BI Server and an account activation email will be sent to the email address with activation link to activate the user account.
+When user activation is set to `Email Activation` mode, user accounts will not be activated when adding users in the Bold BI Server.
+Instead, an account activation email will be sent to the email address with an activation link to activate the user account.

-The account will be in inactive status until the user activates the account from the activation email.
+The account will remain in inactive status until the user activates the account from the activation email.

 > **NOTE:** By default, the setting will be `Automatic`.